amoffat/sh/_docs_sources/sections/faq.rst

 Why is sh just a single file?
 -----------------------------

-When sh was first written the design decision was made to make it a single-file module.
+When sh was first written, the design decision was made to make it a single-file module.
 This has pros and cons:

 Cons: